Fernando Berckemeyer

 Fernando Berckemeyer Olaechea (born 20 February 1978) is a Peruvian journalist who served as editor-in-chief of El Comercio, Peru's oldest and most traditional newspaper, from 2014 to 2018, being the youngest to hold the position.

-During his leadership at El Comercio, Berckemeyer was signaled as one of the most powerful and influential leaders in Peru, and the most powerful individual in the written press, by the "Encuesta Poder" poll.
+During his leadership at El Comercio, Berckemeyer was singled as one of the most powerful and influential leaders in Peru, and the most powerful individual in the written press, by the "Encuesta Poder" poll.

 Early life and education

 Berckemeyer was born in Lima on 20 February 1978, the son of Fernando Berckemeyer Conroy and Ana María Olaechea Álvarez-Calderón.
 On his mother's side, he comes from a renowned family of jurists and politicians, most notably his great-grandfather, Manuel Pablo Olaechea, a Prime Minister of Peru in the late nineteenth century, and his grandfather, Finance Minister Manuel Augusto Olaechea.
 He is also the nephew of former President of Congress and vintner businessman, Pedro Olaechea Alvarez Calderon.

 Upon completing his primary and secondary education at the Inmaculado Corazón and Santa María Marianistas schools in Lima, Berckemeyer was admitted to the Pontifical Catholic University of Peru, where he studied law.
 During his law school years, he founded the news portal Enfoque Derecho, and was Editor-in-Chief of the Thémis Law Review.

 Subsequently, Berckemeyer pursued his graduate studies at Harvard Law School, where he obtained a Master of Laws (LL.M.) in 2004.
 Additionally, he completed a program in Philosophical Studies at the Pontifical Catholic University of Peru, and a Master of Arts in Ibero-American literature at New York University Global Campus in Madrid, Spain.